 For Nazi conceptions of vengeance, killing and scattering the people of Lidice was not enough; but executing the Nazi policy of total annihilation of Lidice would take years.

 On Hitler’s orders, a German film unit commanded by Dr Franz Treml recorded each phase of the obliteration.

 The Nazis placed canisters of oil and other inflammable materials in the farmhouses, shops, and homes.
 They lit them.
 Soon the whole main street was ablaze.
 On June 12th, explosive charges were sunk beside the foundations of St. Martin’s, the village’s ancient church.
 Once again, the Gestapo drove in from Kladno to see their policy of annihilation in action.
 Under their eyes, the church was shattered, public buildings and homes were destroyed, a community was razed to the ground, and mountains of rubble replaced trees and vegetation.
 But still, the erasure of memories went on.

-Forced labour squads, possibly German undesirables, or prisoners of war from the Todt organisation, carted away the rubble for road making.
-The river was re-routed, maps with the name “Lidice” were recalled and destroyed, the cemetery desecrated, trespassing the land meant instant death, and gradually all signs of life were removed.
+Forced labour squads, possibly German undesirables or prisoners of war from the Todt organisation, carted away the rubble for road construction.
+The river was re-routed, maps with the name “Lidice” were recalled and destroyed, the cemetery was desecrated, trespassing on the land meant instant death, and gradually all signs of life were removed.

-Of the 13 children of the village only sisters Jarmila and Marie Šťulík escaped death by gassing at Chełmno extermination camp, by being selected for Germanisation instead.
+Of the 13 children of the village, only sisters Jarmila and Marie Šťulík escaped death by gassing at the Chełmno extermination camp by being selected for Germanisation instead.
 Fortunately, both were found and returned to their families after the war.
 Unlike Lidice, Ležáky was not rebuilt after the war; only memorials remain today.